 Introducing Project Biodiversity, a Cape Verdean non-profit organization striving to save the loggerhead turtle from extinction.

 The loggerhead turtle is globally recognised as an endangered species.
 It nests on the island of Sal from June to the end of October.
-It’s one of their most important nesting sites in the world.
-The number of nests and turtles being born here, however, were in steep decline, but thanks to the hard work of many locals, overseas volunteers and the team at Project Biodiversity, the tide is slowly turning.
+It’s one of the most important nesting sites in the world.
+The number of nests and turtles being born here, however, was in steep decline, but thanks to the hard work of many locals, overseas volunteers and the team at Project Biodiversity, the tide is slowly turning.
 Turtle adoption is easy and it is an amazing way to support Project Biodiversity's amazing efforts.

 Turtles face many natural and manmade challenges in their lifetimes.